Cornell-PoBE/A1/README.md

 * `requirements.txt` outlines the initial module dependencies of the app.
 To install these, run `pip install -r requirements.txt`.
 If you `pip install` a module during the duration of your project, be sure to `pip freeze > requirements.txt` to add the new module to the `requirements.txt` file, **or else we won't be able to run your project**
 * `run.py` is the run script for the `Flask` app.
 You do not need to touch this file.
 * `todo/__init__.py` defines the `Flask` app instance.
 You do not need to touch this file.
-* `todo/db.py` defines a driver that reads and writes files as a form of persisting the data of your app.  **Read this file to get an idea of what functionalities it affords you**.
+* `todo/db.py` defines a driver that reads and writes files as a form of persisting the data of your app.  **Read this file to get an idea of what functionalities it affords you and what you'll need to add to it**.
-* `todo/models.py` defines is where you should define the models of your application.
+* `todo/models.py` is where you should define the models of your application.
 All models should inherit from `Model`, which is the base class defining fundamental fields / functions required to store models as files.
 * `todo/routes.py` defines all the routes (a.k.a. endpoints) that users will be able to interact with in order to create todo list items, delete todo list items, and list todo list items.

 This initial framework is just a guideline to implementing the base features of the app.
 Feel free to change / reorganize at will.
 However, the expected functionality (listed below) stays the same.